arcium-hq/examples/share_medical_records/README.md

 ## Technical Implementation

-Medical records are encrypted and stored as patient data structures (using `Enc<Shared, PatientData>` in the code).
+Medical records are encrypted and stored as patient data structures.
 Access control is enforced through encrypted authorization logic that determines which data fields specific providers can access.

-Key mechanisms:
-- **Encrypted storage**: Patient data remains encrypted on-chain
-- **Granular access control**: Patients specify field-level access permissions
-- **Network-based selective disclosure**: Selective data transfer occurs without platform decryption
-- **Authorization verification**: Access rights are cryptographically enforced

 ## Implementation Details

 ### The Selective Sharing Problem

-**Conceptual Challenge**: You want to share medical records with a new doctor, but:
-- Don't want hospital system admins to see your data
+**Conceptual Challenge**: You want to share medical records with a new doctor, but you want to control exactly who can decrypt your information.
-- Don't want the platform operator to access unencrypted records
-- Want to control exactly who can decrypt your information

-**The Question**: Can you transfer encrypted data from your key to doctor's key, without anyone (including the platform) seeing the plaintext?
+**The Question**: Can you transfer encrypted data from your key to doctor's key without decrypting it in transit?

 ### The Re-encryption Pattern